 The Spa Tap as a Tap & Shower

 What was also a bonus was that it saved us turning on the hot water during the day.
 Depending on where the bottles were placed, the water was already warm from the sun.
 This saved us gas on heating.
-We liked the fact that it was gravity fed, which meant we were not using the pump as much, which saved wear and tear, and also solar power, which is what we rely on most of the time.
+We liked the fact that it was gravity fed.
+Meaning, we were not using the pump as much.
+Which saved wear and tear, and also solar power which is what we rely on most of the time.

-What we also found was that by using a metal bottle and leaving it in the shade it became a drinking fountain, and is BPA free meant it was safe to do so, which is something we could not do with a standard outdoor shower.
+What we also found was that by using a metal bottle and leaving it in the shade it became a drinking fountain.
+BPA free meant it was safe to do so.
+Something we could not do with a standard outdoor shower.

 Spa Tap used as a water dispenser

-We also loved the fact it was environmentally friendly and Stu is striving towards having the Spa Tap made available into many villages in Africa where water usage is critical.
+We also loved the fact it was environmentally friendly.
+Stu is striving towards having the Spa Tap made available into many villages in Africa where water usage is critical.

 Where to get SPA TAP

-We rate the Spa Tap as a great camping item and asked Stu if we could add it to the FRC online shop.
+We rate the Spa Tap as a great camping item.
+Also asked Stu if we could add it to the FRC online shop.
 You can find out more details about the Spa Tap and how to get it and all our other products at Premium Club Member pricing by clicking on the link below.

-UPDATE: Spatap is now available in 7 colours with the inclusion of pink.
+UPDATE: Spatap is now available in 2 colours, blue and clear.
 Click on the banner below to find them in our online shop.